Top 4 fraud schemes affecting mobile gaming — and how to stop them

 It’s expensive to acquire new players in mobile games and even more expensive to get them to make their first in-app purchase.
 So it’s essential that those in-app purchases are legitimate.
 Otherwise, developers lose money to chargebacks.

 Free-to-play mobile games that feature in-app purchases are particularly vulnerable to new account fraud.
 A fraudster creates a new account and uses a stolen credit card to level up the account, buy digital goods, or load up the account with gaming currency.
-Then they sell the account on a trading site.
+Similar to online streaming fraud, they sell the account on a trading site.

 When the cardholder calls their bank to dispute fraudulent charges, the developer winds up paying for those chargebacks.
 Additionally, the developer’s brand reputation may suffer.
 New players may find the game too risky to download if their game becomes known as a conduit for credit card fraud and scams.